stiegerb/cmgtools-lite/TTHAnalysis/python/plotter/tHq-multilepton/signal_extraction/README.md

 Check that the fit result is `r=1` and that pulls for the signal+background fit are all 0.00.

-### Limits using HCG model (scaling ttH and tH coherently)
+### Limits using HCG models (scaling BRs with couplings)
+Note that all of these assume that the input yields (the 'rate' line in the datacards) correspond to standard model cross sections!

+A few possibilities:

-'lambda_FV' in [LambdasReduced](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/74x-root6/python/LHCHCGModels.py#L626-L788) is basically our Ct/CV, 'kappa_VV' should correspond to CV^2.
+- 'lambda_FV' in [LambdasReduced](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/74x-root6/python/LHCHCGModels.py#L626-L788) is basically our Ct/CV, 'kappa_VV' should correspond to CV^2.

-Could also use [KappaVKappaF](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/74x-root6/python/LHCHCGModels.py#L522-L624) which directly has Ct and CV (as 'kappa_F', 'kappa_V').
+- Could also use [KappaVKappaF](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/74x-root6/python/LHCHCGModels.py#L522-L624) which directly has Ct and CV (as 'kappa_F', 'kappa_V').

+- Currently using [KappaTKappaV](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/pull/369), either with K4 (resolved) or K5 (non-resolved)

-Need to have '13TeV' string in bin names.
+All of these need to have '13TeV' string in bin names.
 We can use `combineCards.py` for that, or just our `combineChannels.py`.

 ```
 combineCards.py tHq_3l_1_m1_13TeV=tHq_3l_1_m1.card.txt &> tHq_3l_1_m1_13TeV.txt
 ```

-Produce the workspace using the HCG "LambdasReduced" model.
-Note that there are some small changes in that code, with respect to the original.
-See `tHq-multilepton/signal_extraction/LambdasReducedWithr.py`.
+To use the models, we need to use `text2workspace.py` to produce a RooWorkspace with all the scaling functions, etc. (e.g. for K5):

 ```
 text2workspace.py tHq_1_m1.card.txt \
--P HiggsAnalysis.CombinedLimit.LHCHCGModels:L2 \
+-P HiggsAnalysis.CombinedLimit.LHCHCGModels:K5 \
 --PO verbose \
---PO BRU=0
+--PO BRU=0 \
+-m 125
 ```

-Or `LHCHCGModels:K3` for the kappa model.

-The workspace now contains the proper scaling functions of the higgs processes.
-Note that it assumes that the input yields (the 'rate' line in the datacards) corresponds to standard model cross sections!
+This workspace now contains the proper scaling functions of the higgs processes.

-To run the limit for a given point, we need to specify the lambda_FV value at that point and redefine the parameter of interest as the signal strength.
-We freeze all the other nuisances, including lambda_FV (or kappa_F, kappa_V in case of the kappa model).
+To run the limit for a given point, we need to specify the kappa values at that point and redefine the parameter of interest as the signal strength.
+We freeze all the other nuisances.

 ```
+combine -M Asymptotic \
+--run blind \
-combine -M Asymptotic --run blind --rAbsAcc 0.0005 --rRelAcc 0.0005 tHq_1_m1.root --setPhysicsModelParameterRanges lambda_FV=-10,10 --setPhysicsModelParameters lambda_FV=-1.0 --freezeNuisances kappa_VV,lambda_du,lambda_Vu,kappa_uu,lambda_lq,lambda_Vq,kappa_qq,lambda_FV --redefineSignalPOIs r
+--rAbsAcc 0.0005 --rRelAcc 0.0005 \
+--setPhysicsModelParameters kappa_t=-1.0,kappa_V=1.0 \
+--freezeNuisances kappa_t,kappa_V,kappa_tau,kappa_mu,kappa_b,kappa_c,kappa_g,kappa_gam \
+--redefineSignalPOIs r \
+tHq_1_m1.root
 ```

+Can also redefine the range of a parameter, in case it's necessary, using `--setPhysicsModelParameterRanges kappa_t=-4,4`.
 See also `runAllLimits.py` for the combine commands to use.

 Use -m 125 in text2workspace.py or combine in case you get `<ROOT::Math::GSLInterpolator::Eval>: input domain error` messages.